j10sanders/WinTheMini/README.md

 ## Try it out!
 You can find the heroku-deployed version here: https://winthemini.herokuapp.com/

-I encourage you to open it on a mobile device.
+I encourage you to **open it on a mobile device**.

+This project is licensed under the terms of the MIT license.